Advertisment

 A traditional scoreboard showing the overs in test cricket.
 Image- Wikipedia

-The eligible light for a test match continue get measure by the umpires in the first day of the match and the value continues to be same for the rest of the days.
+The eligible light for a test match continues to get measured by the umpires on the first day of the match and the value continues to be the same for the rest of the days.

 Also read: WTC Final: IND vs NZ All Players Stats, Records In England, WTC and against each other